darrenks/atlas/README.md

     1:101{,%3@,5~^Fizz@,Buzz_|}
     ──────────────────────────────────
     1 2 Fizz 4 Buzz Fizz 7 8 Fizz Buzz 11 Fizz 13 14 FizzBuzz 16 ...

+And no, those brackets are not a block but their own instructions (push, pop).

 ## Intro